There are no events planned.

 To view examples of last years succesful internship awards, please see our webinar hosted on December 19, 2013 (click here for link).

-Proposals should be concise and no longer than four (4) pages in length.
-The proposal should: 1) clearly articulate the nature of the fire and/or fire management issue; 2) describe the significance of the issue locally and to the region; 3) outline a clear plan of action (including the specific research questions or objectives and methods); 4) describe how the intern will help advance this plan; 5) specifically outline deliverables and a time frame for each; and 6) provide a clear indication of the collaborative relationship and plans to continue the collaborative research into the future.
+should: 1) clearly articulate the nature of the fire and/or fire management issue; 2) describe the significance of the issue locally and to the region; 3) outline a clear plan of action (including the specific research questions or objectives and methods); 4) describe how the intern will help advance this plan; 5) specifically outline deliverables and a time frame for each; and 6) provide a clear indication of the collaborative relationship and plans to continue the collaborative research into the future.
 It is anticipated that the projects will be no longer than three to six months and a final report and/or a webinar presentation will be required upon completion of the project.
 Proposals that do not meet all requirements will not be considered for funding.

-Each proposal will be reviewed and its merits judged in the context of specific goals, nature of the collaborative arrangement, and potential for the collaborative relationship to continue into the future.
+Each proposal will be reviewed and its merits judged in the context of specific goals,

 Questions should be directed to: